ZOE Begone! Review: Brutal, Deceptive Bullet Hell Masterpiece

 The Verdict

 ZOE Begone! is a masterclass in contrast.
 It pairs a cute and cuddly art style with a gameplay loop that is anything but.
 It is a beautifully presented, mechanically sound, and intensely challenging shoot-'em-up that knows its audience perfectly.
-While its punishing nature will limit its appeal to a niche group of hardcore enthusiasts, it excels at what it sets out to do.
-It provides a pure, unfiltered, and deeply rewarding challenge for those who seek it.
-ZOE Begone! is a testament to the idea that a game doesn't need to be for everyone to be excellent; it just needs to be perfect for someone.
+While its punishing nature limits its appeal to a niche group of hardcore enthusiasts, it excels at what it sets out to do, providing a pure, unfiltered, and deeply rewarding challenge.
+As a testament to the vision of a solo developer, ZOE Begone! has proven that a game doesn't need to be for everyone to be excellent; it just needs to be perfect for someone.